Three ways to start.

 - Generate the on-site standardized price previews from those parsed files.

-Current on-site preview coverage: — hospitals with standardized price rows.
+Current on-site preview coverage: 3,692 hospitals with standardized price rows, out of 3,986 CMS-required hospitals with a verified live MRF.

 - Compliant means a live machine-readable file was found and verified.